Skip to main content

 Connector Types

-Thick arrows representing actual movement of materials, people, or resources
+Blue pipe-style links representing movement of materials, people, resources, or quantities

 Curved connections showing how outputs influence inputs in the system